Mbed-TLS/mbedtls/BRANCHES.md

 modification with any later release x.y'.z' with the same major version number, and your code will still build, be secure, and work.

+Note that this guarantee only applies if you either use the default compile-time configuration (`mbedtls/mbedtls_config.h`) or the same modified compile-time configuration.
+Changing compile-time configuration options can result in an incompatible API or ABI, altough features will generally not affect independent features (for example, enabling or disabling a cryptographic algorithm does not break code that does not use that algorithm).

 Note that new releases of Mbed TLS may extend the API.
 Here are some examples of changes that are common in minor releases of Mbed TLS, and are not considered API compatibility breaks: